Gotha Go P.60: Design and development

+In his proposal, Göthert also mentioned that wind tunnel testing was in progress on a version with the engines positioned side-by-side at the rear of the center wing section with a wide air intake protruding from the bottom of the fuselage.
+One drawing of this version showed the wings with pronounced dihedral and different control surfaces at the wing tips.

+Description

+All versions of the P.60 were intended to be constructed from steel tubing covered with plywood.
+The aircraft was built in three sections, two outer wings and the center section.
+This latter section contained the crew, engines, landing gear, armament.

+The center section of the -skinned fuselage would be built from with wings made from wood.
+Yaw control would have been provided by a pair of retractable drag rudders near the tip of each wing.
+Fuel would be carried in a center tank and in the wings.
+The trailing edges of the wings were fitted with elevons.

 The Go P.60C was proposed as a night fighter variant.
 A radar was to be fitted in a lengthened nose, and three upward-firing MK 108 cannons would have complemented the four cannons of the previous model.
 Power was to be provided by a pair of either BMW 003 or HeS 011 engines, complemented by a single Walter HWK solid-fueled booster rocket.
 Work on the Go P.60 was halted by the end of the war in Europe.

 Variants

 Go P.60A, initial version featuring a prone cockpit and two BMW 003A-1 engines mounted vertically.
 None built.